Jeremy Renner's best Marvel moments, ranked

 Iron Man is iconic, Captain America is acclaimed, Thor thrills us all… But the most routinely overlooked founding member of the Avengers is, of course, Hawkeye.
 And yet that’s an egregious oversight on the part of the MCU fandom as Jeremy Renner‘s Clint Barton has provided the franchise with so many memorable moments ever since he first suited up as the master archer 12 whole years ago.

-The MCU’s definitely got better at threading characters into other projects over time, so Hawkeye’s big introduction into the franchise is actually surprisingly low-key.
+The MCU’s definitely gotten better at threading characters into other projects over time, so Hawkeye’s big introduction into the franchise is actually surprisingly low-key.
 Or maybe that should be “Loki” as Clint first showed up in Thor.
-Barton is part of the S.H.I.E.L.D. team guarding Mjolnir in New Mexico, but he stills sows an immediate appreciation for his future Avengers teammate in action.
+Barton is part of the S.H.I.E.L.D. team guarding Mjölnir in New Mexico, but he stills shows an immediate appreciation for his future Avengers teammate in action.

 What with all the heroes vying for screentime in Captain America: Civil War, Renner didn’t have a whole lot to do in the threequel but he still had a couple of great moments.
 Following Avengers: Age of Ultron, he shared another touching moment with Wanda Maximoff and, in one of his most impressive bits of physical prowess, he even managed to subdue the Vision in combat.
 No easy feat.